-It has already been suggested that the trophic status of a water can influence faecal coliform survival (Section 2.5).
+It has already been suggested that the trophic status of a water body can influence faecal coliform survival (Section 2.5).
 High nutrient loadings lead to oxygen stress in the natural microbial community resulting in extended faecal coliform survival (Figure 2.9).
-In well aerated water, die-off is enhanced (Zerfas, 1970).
+In well aerated water die-off is enhanced (Zerfas, 1970).
 Verstraete and Voets (1972) found die-off to be positively correlated with dissolved oxygen content in sewage contaminated waters.
-Similarly oxygen depletion resulting from ice-cover has been shown to enhance bacterial survival (Hirn et al., 1979; Gordon, 1972; Davenport et al., 1976).
+Similarly oxygen depletion resulting from ice-cover has been shown to enhance bacterial survival (Hirnet al, 1979; Gordon, 1972; Davenport et al., 1976).

-Figure 2.9 Survival of faecal coliform in raw river water at 20°C in aerated, static and N_2 flushed flasks (after Zerfas, 1970).
+Figure 2.9 Survival of faecal coliform in raw river water at 20°C in aerated, static and N_2 flushed flasks (after Zerfas, 1970)

-These studies show that faecal coliform die-off is more rapid in healthy and oxygen rich waters, however, there is to date no data available in the literature suitable for the development of a general mathematical relationship between dissolved oxygen and die-off.
+These studies show that faecal coliform die-off is more rapid in healthy and oxygen rich waters, however, there is to date no data available in the Table 2.5 Bacterial survival in different sediments (Burton et al., 1987; Sherer et al., 1988)